 If you have been injured in a car accident in Michigan caused by the negligence of another driver you need to file a personal injury claim in order to receive No-Fault benefits for your injuries.
 Injury claims can include: wage loss, medical expenses, attendant care, mileage and household replacement services.

-If you have been injured in a car accident in Michigan please consider the following information prepared by our attorneys to ensure a successful lawsuit.
-You’re welcome to call Michigan Auto Law at (800) 777-0028 for a free consultation about your injury.
+If you have been hurt in a automobile crash Michigan please consider the following information prepared by our attorneys to ensure a successful lawsuit.
+You’re welcome to call Michigan Auto Law at (248) 353-7575 for a free consultation about your injury.

 - Victims must show impairment — not pain.

-- Victims only have ONE YEAR to apply for No-Fault benefits.
+- You have 1 YEAR to apply for No-Fault benefits.

-- Prompt medical attention for ALL injuries is essential.
+- Seek prompt medical attention for ALL injuries.

 - Don’t hide information and always tell the truth.